 With a small population of about 3 million people, Mongolia is thought to be home to a single ethnic group.
 This is a common misconception.
-With 1.6 people per square kilometer, the Mongolian population is made up of 20 richly diverse ethnic groups.
+With 1.6 people per square kilometer, the Mongolian people are divded into 20 richly diverse ethnic groups.

 More than 90% of the country is native Mongolian.
 Referred to as Khalkha, or the descendents of Chinghis Khan, Mongolians are distributed all over the country.
-The other major ethnic group, the Kazakhs, makes up about 3% of the population and lives in western Mongolia, mainly in Bayan-Ulgii Aimag.
+The other major ethnic group, the Kazakhs, makes up about 3% of the population and lives in western Mongolia, mainly in the Bayan-Ulgii province.
 They are followed by Durbet, Bayad, Barga, Buriad, Zakhchin, Urianhai, Torguud, Darkhad, Myangad, and Tsaatan (reindeer tribe).
-Except for Kazakhs, all ethnic groups speak dialects related to the Mongolian group of the Altaic family.
+Except for Kazakhs, each ethnic group speaks dialects similar to the Mongolian Altaic family.

 Traditional Clothing - Deel (Дээл)

 Mongolians like to wear colorful, richly decorated clothing, which compensates for their simple nomadic lifestyle.
 The nomads' wardrobe is compact but has many variations able to serve for different purposes, fits all seasons and needs.
-The outfit is called a deeth in Mongolian.
+The outfit is called a deel in Mongolian.
 A deel is a long, loose gown cut in one piece with the sleeves.
 It has a high collar and widely overlaps at the front.
-Each ethnic group living in Mongolia has its own deeth design distinguished by cut, color and trimming.
-The deeth is worn with the traditional hat and shoes.
+Each ethnic group living in Mongolia has its own deel design distinguished by cut, color and trimming.
+The deel is worn with the traditional hat and shoes.
 There are over 100 types of hats, different in shape and purpose.
 The traditional shoes are long boots made of cow hide decorated with intricate designs with lifted toes.
-Traditional deeths are worn by both men and women.
+Traditional deels are worn by both men and women.

 Traditional Home - Ger (Гэр)